FaridBen95/Mohafiz_dz_framework/README.md

 # Empty project

-1 first create a firebase project
+- first create a firebase project and link it with your app

+- replace PROJECT_ID in MConstants with firebase project id

+- uncomment apply plugin: 'com.google.gms.google-services' in gradle

-2 replace all empty_project by your project id (preferable to be the same as the firebase project id) by using ctrl + shift + r
+- replace all empty_project by your project id (preferable to be the same as the firebase project id) by using ctrl + shift + r

+- replace empty project with your app name

-3 replace your icon with ic_launcher
+- replace your icon with ic_launcher

-4 create a facebook project to link with your project
+- create a facebook project to link with your project

-5 activate firebase authentication, firestore, storage and notification
+- activate firebase authentication, firestore, storage and notification

+- open StartClassHelper and add the sign up activity intent (after authentication) and add your main activity